ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 # check connection->'start()
 # ```
 #
-# + return - A `jms:Error` if threre is an error while starting the connection
+# + return - A `jms:Error` if there is an error while starting the connection
 isolated remote function 'start() returns jms:Error?;
 ```